 Finding KUKAN is in the beginning stages of post-production.
 We are currently raising funds to complete a rough cut of the film.
 You can help bring this story to fruition by making a tax-deductible donation HERE.

-Backers who donate $25 or more receive a set of three souvenir postcards made from the original 1941 KUKAN lobby cards; backers who donate $1000 or more receive official film credit.
+Backers who donate $25 or more receive a set of three souvenir postcards made from the original 1941 KUKAN lobby cards; backers who donate $1000 or more receive film credit in the film festival version of the film.

 About The Film